Battle of Stirling Bridge: Background

-The main battle
+Battle

 Surrey was concerned with the number of Scots he faced, separated by a long causeway and narrow, wooden bridge, over the River Forth near Stirling Castle.
 Determining that he would be at a tactical disadvantage if he attempted to take his main force across there, he delayed crossing for several days to allow for negotiations and to reconnoiter the area.
 On 11 September, Surrey had sent James Stewart, and then two Dominican friars as emissaries to the Scots.
 According to Walter of Guisborough, Wallace reputedly responded with, "We are not here to make peace but to do battle to defend ourselves and liberate our kingdom.
 Let them come on and we shall prove this to their very beards."